DAM Research Mission sustainMare

 Stressors on marine and coastal environments can originate from natural changes superimposed on a combination of various human induced impacts.

-Human and environmental drivers (including changes in hydrographic conditions, physical disturbance and loss of habitats, non-native species, fish mortality, eutrophication, pollution, marine litter, sound from human activities, to name but a few) are highly variable both in type and on different temporal and spatial scales.
+Human and environmental drivers including changes in hydrographic conditions (water temperatures, currents, sediment transport), physical disturbance and loss of habitats, non-native species, fish mortality, eutrophication, pollution, marine litter, sound from human activities (to name but a few), are highly variable both in type and on different temporal and spatial scales.

 Map of project areas in the North Sea area, © J. Greinert